julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 ## Caution

-- This water is for **external or ritual use only** unless you're working with food-safe, properly identified herbs.
+- This water is for **external or ritual use only** unless you're working spoken intention and following the steps listed right below.
 - St. John’s Wort can cause **sun sensitivity** when taken internally.
 Be cautious when handling fresh flowers in strong sunlight.

 ---